henry2004y/Ganymede/menu5.md

 ### Wave Generation and Propagation Mechanisms

+One kind of wave types that I am not so familar with is called entropy wave.
+It is a comparessional wave (i.e., fluctuations in pressure and density) that can be either hydrodynamic or magnetohydrodynamic in which the internal energy and velocity remains constant.

 anisotropy conditions

 The propagation of magnetospheric ULF plasma waves has been described usually usually in the context of standing shear Alfvén mode field line oscillations with low azimuthal wavenumber that are driven by energy coupling from incoming compressional fast mode waves.